hpoul/timeline_charter/README.md

 # Usage

-## Create a new project and add polymer and timeline_charter as dependency
+## Create a new dart project and add polymer and timeline_charter as dependency

 ## Create a bin/runanalyzer.dart file to configure and run the analyzer